SchlenkR/FluX/README.md

 # FORKING / Status

 FluX is discontinued.
-Before starting to work with this library or thinking about forking it, please have a look at [LocSta](https://github.com/fsprojects/LocSta), which is kind-of successor for FluX.
+Before starting to work with this library or thinking about forking it, please have a look at [Vide](https://github.com/RonaldSchlenker/Vide) or [LocSta](https://github.com/fsprojects/LocSta), which is kind-of successor for FluX.

 # Synopsis